mattmitchell6/citiboxfinancial/README.md

 # Citibox Financial Loan App - Java Servlet

-This is a web application that allows a user to sign-in/register through their Box account.
+This web application allows a user to sign-in/register through their Box account.

+Login/Regustration:

+Upon registration, a new folder called "CitiboxFinancial" will be created in the root of the user's Box account.

+Apply For a Loan:

 At the home page the user has the option to either apply for a new loan or view their loan history.

+Loan Request History:

 ## Web App URL